 In the UK, The NICE guidelines already recommend yoga for lower back pain, the multi-million pound Staff Wellbeing Scheme includes yoga, and yoga is now offered through social prescribing.
 We are at the vanguard and at YIHA2019 we will map how yoga can become an integral part of the NHS.

-The aim of YIHA2019 is to discuss how we can collaboratively incorporate yoga into health care, share success stories, raise the profile of yoga's yoga in health care, and effectively move towards a future where yoga is offered on prescription.
+The aim of YIHA2019 is to discuss how we can collaboratively incorporate yoga into health care, share success stories, raise the profile of yoga in health care, and effectively move towards a future where yoga is offered on prescription.

 Together we will explore how and why yoga improves health, supports self reliance, and address health inequality.
 We review the evidence from cutting edge research that supports yoga’s efficacy in healthcare, we will present the economic case for yoga, and discuss how it can help create a sustainable health care system.

 Whether you are a health professional or a yoga professional, we will impart effective ways to bring yoga into health services, the recommended practice and precautions for different patient groups as defined by an international collection of yoga experts, and how yoga can help you and your colleagues maintain wellbeing.

 The College of Medicine will be offering a certificate of attendance to all delegates that can be used towards CPD points.

 Please get in touch if you have any questions about the conference on 0800 7723108 or through the contact form -